baseplace-se/particles/README.md

 # TODO
 * Improve close to goal accuracy.
 When particles are close to goal they miss their goal.
 * Make sure particles are not spawning on a blocked grid.
-* Make sure movementgrid is cleared in blocked of areas.

 # Questions/Learnings